ntpz870817/Chamaeleo/docs/contributor_manual.md

 ```

 ### Process Output Specification
-Part of the process may require a long loading time.
+Part of the process may require  long loading time.
-We recommend that you be able to monitor the completion time using [**monitor.py**](https://github.com/ntpz870817/Chamaeleo/blob/master/utils/monitor.py) objects under folder **utils**.
+We recommend that you to monitor the running time using [**monitor.py**](https://github.com/ntpz870817/Chamaeleo/blob/master/utils/monitor.py) objects under folder **utils**.

 The specific usage is as follows: